NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.RealtimeTransform.md

 class_summary: A RealtimeComponent that synchronizes a Transform
 class_remarks: RealtimeTransform uses the owner to signal which client's Transform should be considered the state of truth to write to the datastore.
 If the local client is not the owner of the RealtimeTransform component, it will treat the datastore as the source of truth.
 class_members:
+- name: Static Fields
+  members:
+  - name: ExecutionOrder
+    definition: public int ExecutionOrder
 - name: Properties
   members:
+  - name: syncTransform
+    definition: bool syncTransform { get; set; }
+    summary: If true, this transform will sync its position, rotation, and scale with the model.
-  - name: isSyncingPosition
+  - name: syncPosition
-    definition: bool isSyncingPosition { get; }
+    definition: bool syncPosition { get; set; }
-    summary: True if this transform is syncing its position with the model.
+    summary: If true, this transform will sync its position with the model.
-  - name: isSyncingRotation
+  - name: syncRotation
-    definition: bool isSyncingRotation { get; }
+    definition: bool syncRotation { get; set; }
-    summary: True if this transform is syncing its rotation with the model.
+    summary: If true, this transform will sync its rotation with the model.
-  - name: isSyncingScale
+  - name: syncScale
-    definition: bool isSyncingScale { get; }
+    definition: bool syncScale { get; set; }
-    summary: True if this transform is syncing its scale with the model.
+    summary: If true, this transform will sync its rotation with the model.
-  - name: isSyncingVelocity
+  - name: syncVelocity
-    definition: bool isSyncingVelocity { get; }
+    definition: bool syncVelocity { get; }
-    summary: True if the rigidbody on this transform is syncing its velocity with the model.
-If this is false, the velocity will be derived on remote clients from the position updates.
+    summary: If true, the rigidbody on this transform will sync its velocity with the model.
+If false, the velocity will be derived on remote clients from the position updates.
 Deriving the velocity saves bandwidth but is less accurate.
-  - name: isSyncingAngularVelocity
+  - name: syncAngularVelocity
-    definition: bool isSyncingAngularVelocity { get; }
+    definition: bool syncAngularVelocity { get; }
-    summary: True if the rigidbody on this transform is syncing its angular velocity with the model.
-If this is false, the angular velocity will be derived on remote clients from the rotation updates.
+    summary: If true, the rigidbody on this transform will sync its angular velocity with the model.
+If false, the angular velocity will be derived on remote clients from the rotation updates.
 Deriving the angular velocity saves bandwidth but is less accurate.
   - name: maintainOwnershipWhileSleeping
     definition: bool maintainOwnershipWhileSleeping { get; set; }
     summary: If true, the RealtimeTransform will continue to be owned by the local client when the attached rigidbody it goes to sleep.
 This will prevent other clients from taking over the simulation for this object; only set it to true for objects that should always be simulated locally, like a player character.